-Displacement occurs when an individual, household or business leave a neighborhood or district.
+Displacement occurs when an individual, household or business leave a neighborhood or district where they (2) have been for a long period of time.
 Displacement can be voluntary or involuntary.
 While the Comprehensive Plan's preference is to minimize voluntary displacement, especially in areas of the community where change is occurring very quickly and the history and culture of a community is being weakened, the primary focus is mitigating involuntary displacement to the extent possible.
-Involuntary displacement typically results from increased land values, rents, taxes and other household or business expenses.
+Involuntary displacement typically results from (3) increased land values, rents, taxes and other household or business expenses.
 There are certain characteristics that tend to make certain individuals and households more vulnerable to displacement.
 Unfortunately, the same characteristics - race, income, education level, and age - that make certain populations susceptible to displacement are also used in identifying whether environmental impacts are justly distributed.
 They are often good indicators, along with low or no car ownership, of transit propensity - the likelihood of using public transit.
 Mapping these key contributing factors can help us understand how physical conditions, access, costs and benefits impact residents that have suffered from systemic racial and other social discrimination and/or are less likely to be able to adapt to rapid economic and other changes.